Elastic Graphs: General graph energies

-Definitions~\ref{def:p-space} and~\ref{def:Epq-3} point to a considerably more general setting.
-Note that there are likely to be substantial new difficulties.
+Definitions~\ref{def:p-space} and~\ref{def:Epq-3} point to a considerably more general setting, likely with substantial new difficulties.
 As mentioned in Section~\ref{sec:prior-work}, much prior attention has been devoted to proving the existence of harmonic maps between various types of spaces \cite{EF01:HarmonicPolyhedra} (related to minimizing $E^2_\infty$), and the general case is likely to be harder.